RashidAwan11/GoodlyRecipes/content/knowledge-base/caribbean-chicken-soup-pollo-tropical-recipe.md

     answer: This Caribbean chicken soup will last for 3-4 days in the fridge when stored in an airtight container.
 You can also freeze it for up to 2 months.
-  - question: Why Is A Caribbean Chicken Soup Such A Health Hazard?
-    answer: A Caribbean chicken soup is a health hazard because it often contains high levels of saturated fat and cholesterol.
-Additionally, many of the ingredients in this soup are known to be inflammatory, such as chili peppers, cumin, and oregano.
   - question: Are Any Side Effects To Eat Caribbean Chicken Soup?
     answer: There are no known side effects to eating Caribbean chicken soup.
       However, if you have a history of heart disease or high blood pressure,